caffeinateoften/misc/cqrs-with-typescript-and-typeorm-and-postgres-and-data-seeding/README.md

 - Table schema migration generation based off of entity class definition
 - Creates DB if it does not exist
 - Will seed data in development environments (based off of NODE_ENV)

+# Reflections
+On the CQRS stuff:
+- This really just demonstrates a single "write" command and a separation between infra, application, and domain layers
+- The "read" service, when created, would be its own repo or just some independently deployable service, which would complete this "command" / "query" response segregation (I imagine a GRAPHQL service that does nothing but read/resolve data fields would be a nice way to handle the read-only service...)

+On the DATABASE stuff:
+- This demonstrates that it is perfectly reasonable to generate and seed test data in non-production environments.
+- This also shows that an app developer can rapidly evolve their application with the help of automatic schema table generation.
+- Further architecting would be needed so that guardrails were in place in Production so a dev does not accidentally drop production database tables, but a "tell-dont-ask" model of table schema changes from a app feature developer perspective is a reasonable ask from an SDLC perspective

+On general gaps or future improvements:
+- One improvement would be to have better global error handling middleware setup for KOA.
+None is set up here, but creating an ErrorHandler middleware to handle 5xx vs 4xx statuses and error messages would be ideal.
+- Instead of hardcoding the command names (e.g. "POSTCommand"), those should be imported via an enum
+- This is just a sandbox repo so no test suites were set up, but tests belong here
+- It would be cool to look into Event Sourcing to see how that would work with CQRS
+- The patterns used are all via convention, which would make maintenance error prone by new developers.
+Enforcing convention and constraints with lint rules would put up some guard rails for new devs maintaining a codebase with this structure so that it'd be harder for them to make mistakes